axocomm/lambda.codes/resources/pages/about/experience.md

 ### Facebook

-Over the summer, I was a Production Engineering intern at Facebook's headquarters in Menlo Park, CA. Here, I worked on the PE Mobile team on a few projects.
+In the summer of 2015, I was a Production Engineering intern at Facebook's headquarters in Menlo Park, CA. Here, I worked on the PE Mobile team on a few projects.